Virginia-iGEM/igem-wikibrick/docs/programmers-guide/README.md

   - [npm](https://www.npmjs.com/)
   - [bower](https://bower.io/)

-Linked above are recommended readings for understanding these things.
 You do not need to follow all of these tutorials to the end or read every article in detail; they are simply here to give a general understanding of what each of these core components are and what they do.
 Skim them and look up any words you don't understand.

 ## 3 High Level Architecture